Al-Annazah: Education

-It has a big and completely new primary school which allows pupils in Al-Annaze to take their elementary and preparatory education starting from age 5/6 until age 14/15.
+It has a primary school which allows pupils in Al-Annaze to take their elementary and preparatory education starting from age 5/6 until age 14/15.
 Primary education in Syrian law is mandatory for all pupils from age 5/6 to 14/15 and it is totally free.

 Al-Annaze secondary school accepts good students from different villages around Al-Annaze.
 The school has a lab, library, computer room, activities room and a wide area for volleyball, basketball and football.
 Students start their education in the secondary school at age 14/15 and they remain for three years to get their high school diploma, which is called Bakaloria.
 Every year, many graduated students from Al-Annaze secondary school go to the universities to continue their higher studies in different aspects of engineering, medicines, sciences, law, education and literature.

 Most students prefer to study in Tishreen University in Latakia as a first priority, because it is close to the village around 70 km and it has a variety of faculties.
 Some medicine students prefer Damascus due to its good reputation.
 Although there are students from Al-Annaze in most of the Syrian universities and institutions, Tishreen university is the major destination.
 Recently, some faculties have been established in Tartous and a few graduated students from Al-Annaze secondary school are doing their studies there.